RubixML/ML/docs/choosing-an-estimator.md

 # Choosing an Estimator
 Estimators make up the core of the Rubix ML library and include classifiers, regressors, clusterers, anomaly detectors, and meta-estimators organized into their own namespaces.
 They are responsible for making predictions and are usually trained with data.
-Some meta-estimators such as [Pipeline](pipeline.md) and [Grid Search](grid-search.md) are *polymorphic* i.e. they bear the type of the base estimator they wrap.
-Most estimators allow tuning by adjusting their hyper-parameters.
+Most estimators allow tuning by adjusting their user-defined hyper-parameters.
 To instantiate a new estimator, pass the desired values of the hyper-parameters to the estimator's constructor like in the example below.

-**Example**

 ```php
 use Rubix\ML\Classifiers\KNearestNeighbors;